 (c) Biennial unarmed renewal training consists of a four-hour unarmed renewal course and exam.
-To satisfy the renewal training requirements, training must be completed no more than 180 days before the expiration of the current certification.

 (5) Armed Private Security Professional.

 (a) A certified armed private security professional is authorized to perform the duties defined in OAR 259-060-0010.

 (b) In addition to the minimum standards for unarmed certification, armed professionals must also be in compliance with the firearms standards listed in OAR 259-060-0020.